omni-digital/django-conditioner/README.md

 ActionInline.child_inlines.append(SampleModuleActionInline)
 ```

-Assuming you put that in `sample_module/conditioner.py` file, you'll need to make sure that it's also picked up by
+Assuming you put the code above in the `sample_module/conditioner.py` file, you'll need to make sure that it's also
-Django by adding `from sample_module import conditioner` to your app config `ready()` method.
+picked up by Django by adding `from sample_module import conditioner` to your app config `ready()` method.

 You should now see your custom action in Django Admin.